BUStools/BUSpaRse/README.md

 ## Installation

-You can install the released version of BUSpaRse with:
+You can install BUSpaRse with:

 ``` r
 if (!require(devtools)) install.packages("devtools")